juliocesarfs/fenix/README.md

 Where both (teacher and student) are totally free within the platform, our only goal is to connect them.

-## :warning: WARNING
+## Purpose
-The purpose of this project is for my personal study, unfortunately the Fênix is ​​not an application in the market.
+The purpose of this project is for my personal study.

 ## :love_letter: Motivation
 Our biggest motivation is in relation to Covid-19, with schools closed, teachers and students at home, the idea came up to create a completely online platform where teachers can exercise their occupation at home.